yingchen123541/CPSC350-Game-of-Life-/README.md

 - output may not always be accurate
 - but allows users to explore all required aspects, prints out required outputs
 - .pause not work
+- won't stop outputing after block are all empty or get stabilized